Friday, March 7, 2025

 The majority of US voters went for Donald Trump, a man who has been found liable for rape in civil court, and accused by over twenty women of sexual assault; a man who has been caught on tape saying that he could “just grab them by the pussy” and get away with it; a man who has been found guilty of 34 felonies; and who has been indicted on charges of treason in federal court, and who was in the process of being tried for them; a man who had been publicly diagnosed by dozens of professional psychologists and psychiatrists as both a psychopath and a narcissist; and a man who, for all his life, reveled in multiple vices, suffered six bankruptcies, and who earned money, not from business acumen, but as an actor on a TV show who played merely what he is: a meretricious paragon of vanity, insecurity, falsehoods, and greed.

 The racist, sexist Trump does excel as a con man.
-He has plied cult-level demagoguery to amass a cult-base constituency of people who worship him.
+He has plied cult-level demagoguery to amass a cult-base constituency of zealots who worship him.
 Copying the classic tactics of tyranny, he proclaims that those outside of his base are the enemy, who deserve to be hated and who need to be destroyed.

 And so the noble momentum in the USA for true equality--for people of color, women, and the LGBTQ community--has been shattered by a fierce, violent backlash of willful, gaslit ignorance.
-Trump’s followers sacrifice their own health and financial well-being, the very stability of their own country, for one essential purpose: to maintain what Isobel Wilkerson rightly calls the American caste system---more simply, traditional White macho patriarchy.
+Trump’s followers sacrifice their own health and financial well-being, the very stability of their own country, for one essential purpose: to maintain what Isabel Wilkerson rightly calls the American caste system---more simply, traditional White macho patriarchy.

 Will Trump fix America’s corrupt healthcare system?
 No. Will he end the financial imbalance that hands a tenth of a percent of the population 90% of the country’s wealth?
 No. And yet he will ensure White male rule.
 This includes, as it always has, a system of rewards for women and people of color who accept and serve the White patriarchy, granting them perks over those who refuse to bow.